 Want to contribute?
 Fork us in GitHub!

-Recursive tuple and varargs
+Recursive Tuple and Varargs

 We’re continuing to observe new features of the latest release 0.34.1 of EO, and today we talk about new recursive implementation of tuple object and why we got rid of varargs in our language.